pgo-webhook-collaborators/pgo-webhook-standards/README.md

 ## How can I become a collaborator?
-If you are a owner in a project that wishes to have a say in the community standards, please open a PR to add yourself (or your team) to the `CODEOWNERS` file and list your project on the `README`.
-All teams engaged in active, reasonably popular projects will be allowed to participate - provided their projects continue to implement the standards and the teams remain cooperative with the rest of the collaborators.
+If you are a owner in a project that wishes to have a say in the community standards, all you need to do is open a PR to add yourself (or your team) in two places:

+ 1. Add you or your team's github tag to the `CODEOWNERS` file.
+This will automatically request your review when new PRs are opened.
+ 2. Add you or your team's name and a link to the project in the `README.md` (this file).
+This makes it easy to users to see you are involved and find your project.

+ All teams engaged in active, reasonably popular projects are welcome to join - the only requirement is to make sure your project supports the standards and remain cooperative and respectful to the rest of the collaborators.